Loading...

 Do I need a visa to visit Ghana?

-Yes, unless you’re from a visa-exempt country.
+Yes, unless you are from a visa-exempt country.
 For example:

-• ECOWAS nationals (Nigeria, Côte d’Ivoire, etc.): no visa for up to 90 days .
+• ECOWAS nationals (Nigeria, Cote d’Ivoire, etc.) — no visa required for up to 90 days.

 Check the Ghana Immigration Service visa list to confirm for your country.